freifunk-gluon/gluon/docs/user/authentication.rst

 It comes handy, though, especially when logging in from via a remote machine that does not have your own SSH private key, e.g. directly from a gateway machine.

-But passwords are always too short or too easy to guess/brutforce and therefore mostly insecure.
-Always consider using SSH public keys.
+Passwords keep certain pitfalls, mostly they are too short or too easy to guess/brutforce and therefore insecure.
+If in doubt consider using SSH public keys.

 If setting a password via :doc:`/features/configmode` was disabled for security reasons, please: